-The silicic volcanic rocks are exposed in the eastern part of the area (fig. 2), underlying much of the Rexburg Bench and the upland south of Ashton.
-The regional geology indicates that these rocks underlie the entire area at depth, but wells in the basalt and alluvium in the central and west part of the area are not deep enough to penetrate them.
+The silicic volcanic rocks are exposed in the eastern part of the area (pl.
+1), underlying much of the Rexburg Bench and the upland south of Ashton.
+The regional geology indicates that these rocks underlie the remainder of the report area at depth, but wells in the basalt and alluvium in the central and western part of the area are not deep enough to penetrate them.